7 Steps to Overcome Restless Leg Syndrome

 Apply essential oils to the affected areas on your legs to provide the soothing comfort of pain relief.
 Massage oils with antispasmodic properties into your skin to alleviate muscle cramps and spasms.
 Some of these oils include peppermint, rosemary, lavender, cedarwood and cypress essential oils.
 Treat yourself to a professional massage or perform your own massage therapy on your muscles before bed to help get a better night’s rest.

 Aromatherapy options for essential oils that can help treat anxiety and restlessness includes vetiver, frankincense, bergamot, sandalwood and marjoram (12).
+For more info on how to use essential oils read this article.

 5. Regular Exercise: